storybookjs/react-native/docs/pages/configurations/custom-webpack-config/index.md

 Other than that, you should try to keep the default set of plugins.

-## Extending The Default Config
+## Full control mode + default

 You may want to keep Storybook's [default config](/configurations/default-config), but just need to extend it.
 If so, this is how you do it using the Full Control Mode.
 Add following content to the `webpack.config.js` in your Storybook config directory.

+> We plan to expose our default webpack-config as it's own package in the future.

 ```js
 // load the default config generator.